Cornwall’s south west coastpath along the Roseland Peninsula is definitely worth exploring. It’s quite popular with runners.

 Where Is Kiberick Cove?

 Thankfully there’s a car park at Kiberick Cove; the National Trust Nare Head car park.
-The coastpath is easy to find.
+The south west coast path is easy to find.
 It’s through the field opposite the car park.
 You know you’re in the right place if you’re faced with a large field with a steep dip in the middle.
-By all means nip down and have a closer look at the coastline.
-It’s certainly worth it.

 Once I’m past the bunker, I’m greeted with a massive open field.
 When I look around, there’s more than one potential path to take.
 However, I know there’s only one way to go and that’s straight on.